Yipara logoYipara

 +

 Both — and that's what makes them tricky.
-Lipomas (fatty tumors, benign) are typically soft, squishy, and move freely under the skin.
-Sebaceous cysts also feel soft or fluid-filled.
-However, some malignant tumors like mast cell tumors can also feel soft initially.
+Fatty lumps (benign fatty tumors) are typically soft, squishy, and move freely under the skin.
+Oil gland cysts also feel soft or fluid-filled.
+However, some malignant tumors like concerning lumps can also feel soft initially.
 Hard, immovable lumps are generally more concerning, but softness doesn't guarantee a lump is benign.
 The key warning signs are rapid growth, firmness that increases over time, attachment to deeper tissue (doesn't slide around), and changes in size or appearance.
 A vet can do a quick needle aspirate to check the cells regardless of how the lump feels.

 How can you tell if a dog's lump is fatty or cancerous?